DREAM-TEAM-ULPGC/stage_2/README.md

 Each service is a standalone Spring Boot microservice and can be executed, built, and deployed independently.

 ## Technologies and Tools
-- Programming Language: Java 21
+- Programming Language: Java
-- Framework: Spring Boot 3.x
+- Framework: Spring Boot
 - Build System: Maven
 - API Design: RESTful APIs using Spring Web
-- Data Storage: Internal repositories and index structures (specific backend configurable)
-- Testing: JUnit 5, Mockito, and integration tests with Spring Test
+- Testing: JUnit 5
-- Logging: SLF4J and Logback
+- Logging: SLF4J
-- Code Quality: Checkstyle, PMD, and SonarLint
 - Version Control: Git and GitHub
-- Continuous Integration: GitHub Actions for automated build, test, and code analysis
+- Continuous Integration: GitHub Actions

 ## Architecture Overview
 The system follows a microservices architecture based on four main services: